-- 1. the student's parent(s) or guardian(s) at home and work;

-- 2. the student's next of kin;

-- 3. additional emergency contacts
+- 1. the student's parent(s) or guardian(s) at home and work; - 2. the student's next of kin; - 3. additional emergency contacts - 4. the student's licensed health care provider;

 Students diagnosed with diabetes shall have a written diabetes management plan maintained as part of the student's cumulative health record.
 The management plan shall be developed in accordance with state regulation and district procedures.
-[NOTE: in Life-Threatening Allergies below]
+Students diagnosed with asthma or other respiratory disease requiring a rescue inhaler, students diagnosed with life-threatening allergy or diabetes shall have an emergency action plan maintained as part of the student's cumulative medical record.
+The emergency action plan will be developed in accordance with state regulation and district procedures.